bfirsh/loom/README.md

     mod "puppetlabs/nodejs"
     mod "puppetlabs/mysql"

+(This is for [librarian-puppet](https://github.com/rodjek/librarian-puppet), a tool for installing reusable Puppet modules.
+It can also install from Git etc - take a look at its website for more info.)

-Local modules are put in a directory called `modules/` in the same directory as `fabfile.py`.
-Roles are defined in a magic module called `roles`, which contains manifests for each role.
-For example, `modules/roles/manifests/db.pp`:
+Your own modules are put in a directory called `modules/` in the same directory as `fabfile.py`.
+Roles are defined in a magic module called `roles` which contains manifests for each role.
+(If you've used Puppet before, this is a replacement for `node` definitions.)

+For example, `modules/roles/manifests/db.pp` defines what the db role is:

     class roles::db {
       include mysql